BikerSam86/phi-field_correction/Supporting_Info.md

 ## Abstract

-We present a framework where physical reality emerges from a one-dimensional spin phase manifold, with all observable phenomena arising from phase relationships.
+We present a framework where physical reality emerges from a one-dimensional phase manifold, with all observable phenomena arising from phase oscillations.
 The phi-field (φ) represents local phase density relative to a vacuum datum at φ = 0.
+All dimensions, including time, are waveform modes of the underlying phase field.
 Matter exists as positive phase rotations (φ > 0), while antimatter occupies the negative phase domain (φ < 0) extending to negative infinity.
 All particles, including protons, exist as pure phase oscillations with zero spatial diameter.
-Three-dimensional space and apparent particle "sizes" emerge as measurement artifacts from phase sampling by different probes.
-Through rigorous mathematical analysis, we demonstrate how dimensional emergence occurs via topological resonance, derive fundamental constants from phase relationships, and resolve the proton radius puzzle as a natural consequence of probe-dependent phase sampling.
+Three spatial dimensions and time emerge as resonant waveform modes of the phase field.
+Apparent particle "sizes" emerge as measurement artifacts from phase sampling by different probes.
+Through rigorous mathematical analysis, we demonstrate how dimensional waveforms arise from phase oscillations, derive fundamental constants from phase relationships, and resolve the proton radius puzzle as a natural consequence of probe-dependent phase sampling.
 The framework makes testable predictions including phase-induced modifications to atomic spectra (Δν ~ 4.5 Hz for hydrogen 1S-2S), gravitational wave phase rotations (δφ ~ 10⁻⁶ rad), antimatter interferometry shifts, and scale-dependent gravitational corrections.
 All physical phenomena emerge from a single governing equation: ∂²φ/∂τ² = f(φ,∂φ/∂τ) on the one-dimensional manifold.

-**Keywords:** phase space theory, dimensional emergence, zero-diameter particles, proton radius puzzle, phase sampling, topological resonance
+**Keywords:** phase space theory, dimensional waveforms, zero-diameter particles, proton radius puzzle, phase sampling, waveform resonance

 ## 1. Introduction

 ### 1.1 Fundamental Premise

-Contemporary physics treats particles as objects existing within spacetime.
-We propose a radical inversion: particles are one-dimensional phase oscillations, and spacetime itself emerges from phase relationships.
+Contemporary physics treats dimensions as the stage upon which particles act.
+We propose a radical inversion: dimensions themselves are waveform modes of a one-dimensional phase field, and particles are localized phase patterns within these waveforms.
 In this framework:

-1. All particles have exactly zero spatial diameter
+1. All dimensions (x, y, z, t) are waveform oscillations of the phi-field
-2. What we measure as "size" is an artifact of phase sampling
+2. All particles have exactly zero spatial diameter
-3. Three-dimensional space emerges from phase resonances
+3. What we measure as "size" is an artifact of phase sampling
 4. The vacuum datum at φ = 0 divides matter from antimatter

 ### 1.2 Core Principles